sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 Percentage
 ----

 Returns percent as an absolute value.
-Recognizes a percent formatted as digits in USA decimal notation (i.e., 1,500.06), followed optionally by a whitespace, followed by a percent sign (%) .
+Recognizes a percent formatted as digits in USA decimal notation (for example, 1,500.06), followed optionally by a whitespace, followed by a percent sign (%) .

 For example: